tatuNo/city-bikes/README.md

 npm run dev-server
 ```

 Project contains tests for api and end to end tests.
-End to end test expect, that frontend and backend are running and frontend is running on port 5173.
+End to end test expect, that frontend and backend are running, frontend is running on port 5173 and the database is
+initialized.

 ```
 npm run test